top of page

 Post-dredging surveys are usually required within one week of the dredging project and are used to verify that the work has been carried out according to plan by comparing data to the pre-dredge survey.

-In addition to Sub Bottom Profilers, marine surveyors have the choice to use multibeam and single beam echo sounders as well interferometric sonars like the GeoSwath 4 that produce a wider swath enabling more data to be collected per survey line.
+In addition to Sub Bottom Profilers, marine surveyors have the choice to use multibeam echosounders such as the all-in-one GeoMB 401 system.

 Relevant Producs